abhay0480-eng/namaste-javascripot/Prototype Inheritance/README.md

 # Prototype and Prototypal Inheritance in JavaScript

 ## 1. What is a Prototype?
 Every JavaScript object has an internal property called `[[Prototype]]`.
-A prototype is an object from which other objects inherit properties and methods.
+A prototype is an object from which other objects inherit properties and methods.the prototype is used to add properties or methods to a function at a later stage that can be accessible across all its instances.

 ## 2. What is Prototypal Inheritance?
 Prototypal inheritance allows an object to inherit properties and methods from another object through the prototype chain.
 This can be visualized as a chain of objects where one object can "borrow" functionality from another.